 Total melt down and exodus from biopro begins – distributors, vendors and their most important alliance… George Carlo.
 Biopro’s best hope for credible verification gone!
 The best part, he has abandoned biopro and throwing them under the biopro bus in an ironic twist of truthful fate.

-Read about it here: http://bioproisascam.blogspot.com
+Read about it here: bioproisascam.blogspot.com

 Mary said,